Frank Gruber

-Frank Gruber (born February 2, 1904, Elmer, Minnesota, died December 9, 1969, Santa Monica, California) was an American writer.
-He was a writer of stories for pulp fiction magazines.
-He also wrote dozens of novels, mostly Westerns and detective stories.
-Gruber wrote many scripts for Hollywood movies and television shows and was the creator of three TV series.
-He sometimes wrote under the pen names Stephen Acre, Charles K. Boston and John K. Vedder.
+Frank Gruber (born February 2, 1904, Elmer, Minnesota, died December 9, 1969, Santa Monica, California) was an American writer of short stories, novels, and screenplays.
+Included in his work are stories for pulp fiction magazines, dozens of novels (mostly Westerns and detective yarns) and scripts for Hollywood movies and television shows.
+He sometimes wrote under the pen names Stephen Acre, Charles K. Boston and John K. Vedder, and also was the creator of three TV series.